srdjan/mono-jsx/README.md

 // ✅ Works correctly
 function App(this: FC) {
-  this.message = "Welcome to mono-jsx!";
+  this.message = "Welcome to mono-jsx";
   return (
     <div>
       <h1 title={this.computed(() => this.message + "!")}>{this.computed(() => this.message + "!")}</h1>